 ```

 There are also Klaro!-configuration-files for etracker and Google Analytics included.
-This files handle the cookie-opt-in for your tracking according to GDPR.
-You can use them by setting the desired file in your configuration:
+These files handle the cookie-opt-in for your tracking according to GDPR.
+You can use them by setting the desired file in your site configuration:

 ```